-Tolstoy is scornful of people like Princess Betsy and her social set (of whom Vronsky is a member), who treat marriage like a formal arrangement that shouldn't keep you from behaving exactly as you want to (see 1.34.16).
+Tolstoy is scornful of people like Princess Betsy and her social clique, who treat marriage like a formal arrangement that shouldn't keep you from behaving exactly as you want to (see 1.34.16).
 The only difference between these women and Anna is that Anna is openly living with a man who isn't her husband.

 Anna's affair doesn't appear to be a moral outrage to Petersburg society.
-Rather society excludes her because of her choice not to live by social norms and keep her affair hidden.
-If she'd just lie a bit more about what she's doing, or if she'd just get a divorce and pretend that whole Karenin thing had never happened, well then, maybe that'd be fine, according to the majority of Petersburg.
-(For more on why men seem to get away with this behavior while women cannot, see Vronsky's "Character Analysis.")
+Instead, society excludes her because of her choice not to live by social norms and keep her affair hidden.
+If she'd just lie a bit more about what she's doing, or if she'd just get a divorce and pretend that whole Karenin thing had never happened, everything would be a-okay, according to the majority of Petersburg.
+(Oh yeah—and for more on why men seem to get away with this behavior while women cannot, see Vronsky's "Character Analysis.")

 Anna and Guilt

-We've all felt guilty about something or another – for example, one of us here at Shmoop isn't too proud of the fact that she accidentally let her goldfish, Puddles, die from excessive feeding.
-But there's a difference between sorrow or regret over a minor mistake and the real, soul-crushing, crazy-making guilt (no disrespect meant to goldfish everywhere).
+We've all felt guilty about something or another—for example, one of our "friends" isn't too proud of the fact that she definitely ate her roommate's secret freezer stash of Hershey's Kisses last night.
+But there's a difference between sorrow or regret over a minor transgression and the real, soul-crushing, crazy-making guilt (no disrespect meant to chocoholic roommates everywhere).
 Anna's guilt is clearly overwhelming.

 Tolstoy is careful to include some explanation for why Anna winds up basically ruining her life by stepping out with Vronsky: Karenin is cold, and Anna is kind of bored in her relationship.
 But these aren't excuses.
 Sure, we can sympathize with Anna's actions, but the novel wants to make sure that we know that she is still wrong.
 This is a psychological account of a woman slowly going to ruin, and Tolstoy wants us to know it.
 Since Anna is a smart, sensitive woman, she can see it happening.
 She knows she's doing wrong, and she does it anyway, and the price of that is the crushing guilt.